ig3/srf/README.md

 The scheduling algorithm makes it easy to work through the backlog, whether it is small or large.

-When there is more than one card due for review, the scheduler prioritises the cards with shorter intervals.
+When selecting a due card, the scheduler selects either cards that were due first or cards with the shortest interval.
+The probability of getting a card that was due first is config.probabilityOldestDue which defaults to 0.2.

 The selection is slightly randomized: one of the next 5 cards due is returned.

 If your backlog is too large, you may not be able to review all due cards in a day.
-It may take you several days to catch up.
-The scheduler will cope with this, continuing to prioritise the cards you are just learning.
-You may have to increase your daily study time a bit to catch up, but there is no need to catch up in a single day.
-You can work your way through the backlog over a few days.
+It may take you several days to clear the backlog.
+The scheduler allows you to cope with this, providing a balance between studying the most overdue cards and studying cards with the shortest intervals on time.

 While you have a backlog (cards that were due more than 24 hours ago) no new cards will be shown.
 There is no value in making the backlog larger.